jimmyhcao/Microsoft-Azure-Projects/Day2.md

 4. **Creating and Binding an App Service Managed Certificate**: To address the trust issues with self-signed certificates, I created an Azure App Service Managed Certificate.
 This is a trusted certificate issued by a CA.

-5. **Answering Review Questions**: I provided responses to review questions to assess my understanding of the tasks completed.

 ## Resources